fortio/fortio/README.md

 ```

-### Remote triggered load test (server mode rest API)
+### Remote triggered load test (server mode REST API)

 New since 1.18 the server has a `fortio/rest/run` endpoint similar to what the form UI submit in `fortio/` to start a run.
-  - plus `async` query arg or json value `"on"` will make the run asynchronous (returns just the runid of the run instead of waiting for the result);
+  - plus `async` query arg or JSON value `"on"` will make the run asynchronous (returns just the runid of the run instead of waiting for the result);
-  - plus read all the run configuration from either query args or jsonPath POSTed info;
+  - plus read all the run configuration from either query args or JSONPath POSTed info;
   - compatible with [flagger](https://github.com/fluxcd/flagger) and other webhooks;
-  - New in 1.22: use `headers` json array to send headers (or multiple `&H=` query args).
+  - New in 1.22: use `headers` JSON array to send headers (or multiple `&H=` query args).

 Examples: